Join our community on Facebook

 Our closed Facebook groups are a great place to connect with other people affected by a brain tumour and share your experiences.Facebook support groups

-Around 28% of patients with a brain tumour report a problem with their vision (visual impairment).
-This could be a direct result of the tumour, or its treatments.
-How your vision is affected can differ depending on the location and treatment of the brain tumour.
+Around 1 in 3 of patients with a brain tumour report a problem with their vision as a result of the tumour or its treatments.

 The visual field is the total area you can see while looking at one point.
 There are many different types of field loss.
 If the outer part of your visual field is damaged, it's called peripheral field loss.